David-Desmaisons/Vue.D3.sunburst/README.md

 `Sunburst` is the main component of this library and display sunburst chart based on `data` props using `children` property for hierarchy, `name` property for naming and `size` property for arcs size.

-`Sunburst` component provides three optional slots:
+`Sunburst` component provides four optional slots:

   * `legend` and `top` slots are intended to be used to display additional information such as legend
+  * `pop-up` to create a pop-up for an arc
   * `default slot` is intended to receive renderless component providing behavior: for example, highlighting on mouse over or zoom on click

 Components providing standard and reusable features are provided.